 Happy Heinys Mini One-Size: I like our Happy Heinys a lot!
 It’s snug-fitting and absorbent and offers room to grow via the adjustable rise snaps.
 The aplix waistband is very thick and kind of bulky but I think that’s because it’s stitched all around for added durability.
 It’s very easy to get on and off.
+And I just think it looks so cute on Erik; it hugged his tiny little body perfectly.
 This pocket includes both a small and an extra small insert, which might explain the higher price of $18.95.
-Not all the mainstream diaper shops stock the Happy Heinys Mini, but I found them at Irresistibly Green (with free shipping if you spend more than $20).
+Not many mainstream diaper shops stock the Happy Heinys Mini, so you can try buying directly from the maker.
 I would definitely get more of these if they weren’t so pricey because the size range is awesome – they get pretty tiny but then adjust up to fit past the newborn stage.

 Knickernappies Custom Fit (Small): This is one of the few true sized pocket diapers out there, so there aren’t any rise snaps.
 It fastens at the side and is a bit puffy in the front, but some mothers like this old-fashioned kind of look.
 I will say that the side-snapping design is a little harder to fasten than aplix when your newborn is squirming around.
 The Custom Fit seems to run a tad big, but the fit (and poo containment) is pretty good for little Erik.
 The size range is 7 to 15 pounds.
 They are made with a PUL outer and no-pill fleece lining and include one small microfiber insert with squared (not rounded) edges.
-I just discovered these are on sale right now at the Cloth Diaper Outlet for $14.75.
+You can get these with free shipping at Nicki’s for $16.95.
 They have a lot of pretty colors available!
 This is a moderately-priced little pocket that you could get a small stash of and not spend too much on.

 Fuzzibunz Perfect Size (X Small): I did a lot of research and found that lots of mothers recommend Fuzzibunz for newborns.
 And now I see why.
 It was one of the best-fitting diapers we tried, which is probably due to the fact that it’s recommended for sizes 4 to 12 pounds.
 The leg gussets and waistband are very soft but snug, and it is top-stitched for durability and to make the outer shell stay put.
 I would say the absorbency level is pretty good, but not outstanding.
 For a newborn pocket, the price is very reasonable at $13.95.
 And you get to pick from all the fun Fuzzibunz colors.
 Plus, there’s the fabulous Fuzzibunz warranty and service to back them up.
 Diaper Safari sells these (and other Fuzzibunz products) with free shipping.